Quadratic matrix inequalities with applications to data-based control: Applications to data-driven control

 \begin{definition} Given $0<\delta<1$, the data $(U_-,X)$ are called \emph{informative for quadratic stabilization with probability $1-\delta$} if there exists a feedback gain $K$ and a matrix $P > 0$ such that the Lyapunov inequality \eqref{lyapunovineq} holds for all $(A,B)\in\Theta_\delta$. \end{definition}

-\begin{remark} It should be stressed that Definition~\ref{def:stoch} is dependent on the construction of $\Theta_\delta$.
+It should be stressed that Definition~\ref{def:stoch} is dependent on the construction of $\Theta_\delta$.
 However, the choice of confidence interval is not unique.
 In general, there are different sets $\bar{\Theta}$ that also contain $(A_s,B_s)$ with probability $1-\delta$.
 Each of such sets could lead to a definition analogous to Definition~\ref{def:stoch}.
-In order to apply the results of this paper, we choose to base our definition on the specific choice of $\Theta_\delta$. \end{remark}

-In the following theorem we will apply the framework of this paper to provide necessary and sufficient conditions for this notion of informativity.
+In order to apply the results of this paper, we choose to base our definition on the specific choice of $\Theta_\delta$.
+In the following theorem we will apply the framework of this paper to provide necessary and sufficient conditions for this notion of informativity. \begin{theorem} Given $0<\delta<1$, and data $(U_-,X)$ such that $ $ has full row rank.
+Then the data $(U_-,X)$ are informative for quadratic stabilization with probability $1-\delta$ if and only if there exists an $n\times n$ matrix $P > 0$, an $L \in \mathbb{R}^{m \times n}$ and a scalar $\beta > 0$ satisfying Moreover, if $P$ and $L$ satisfy \eqref{LMIstabstoch} then $K := L P^{-1}$ is a stabilizing feedback gain for $(A_s,B_s)$ with probability at least $1-\delta$. \end{theorem}